JustinStevens05/cyWalk/Experiments/Charlie/demo1/tutorials-android_unit1_3_login_signup/tutorials-android_unit1_3_login_signup/README.md

-# android_unit1_1
+# android_unit1_3

 ### What is this example:

-A "hello world" example for testing environment setup
+A "login & signup" example.
+This is only an example of the interface, NO actual connections are made in this example.

 ### version tested
 |Android Studio            | Android SDK | Gradle | Emulator |